Dark Moon: The Blood Altar: Print

 Ize Press published an English print edition of the webtoon Dark Moon: The Blood Altar on December 12, 2023.
 The Korean version was published by Haksan Publishing on December 15, 2023, as well as the webnovel on December 1, 2023.
 The German version was published by Manhwa Cult on June 6, 2024.
 The French version by Hugo Publishing and the Thai release by Amarin are set to be published soon.

 Anime

-An anime adaptation was announced during the Aniplex Online Fest event on September 16, 2024.
-It was later confirmed to be a television series produced by Troyca and directed Shōko Shiga, with scripts written by Touko Machida, characters designed by Masami Inomata, and music composed by Naoki "naotyu" Chiba.
-Crunchyroll will stream the series.
-It is set to premiere on January 10, 2026, on Tokyo MX and other channels.
+An anime adaptation under the Japanese name was announced during the Aniplex Online Fest event on September 16, 2024, which was later confirmed to be a television series produced by Troyca and directed Shōko Shiga, with scripts written by Touko Machida, characters designed by Masami Inomata, and music composed by Naoki "naotyu" Chiba.
+The series aired from January 10 to March 28, 2026, on Tokyo MX and other networks.
+The opening theme song is "One In A Billion (Japanese Ver.)", while the ending theme songs are "CRIMINAL LOVE" and "Fatal Trouble", all performed by Enhypen.
+Crunchyroll is streaming the series.
+Medialink licensed the series for streaming on Netflix and Amazon Prime Video.